hawkinsw/CPPTimes/arrays-and-vectors.md

   m_number_file >> mnumber3;
 ```

 Our updated application will handle 5 students.
-Because we know how terrible it is to use magic numbers in our code, we'll use a constant to represent that value:
+Because we know how terrible it is to use magic numbers in our code, we'll use a constant to represent that class size:

 ```C++
   const int STUDENTS_IN_CLASS{5};